Demand Letter Lawyers In CalgaryJeff Kahane2021-07-11T14:11:25+00:00

 What If I Receive No Response?

 Even if the other side fails to respond to your demand letter and you proceed with litigation, the fact that you sent it shows the court that you have made a reasonable attempt to settle the issue without involving the courts.
 A demand letter is generally perceived by the courts as a sign of good faith and that you are willing to resolve the issue without wasting judicial resources.
+In these situations, you then must decide if you wish to pursue the matter by filing a claim with the courts.
+You determine the court to file in based on the financial amount that a person claims against the other.

 When Not To Send One